Student Placements and Student Clinic

 A STARTTS placement is not suitable as the student’s first external placement.
 To be eligible to participate, this must be the student’s third or final clinical placement.

-For more detailed information about the STARTTS Student Clinic, download the information pack.
+For more detailed information about the STARTTS Student Clinic, and how to apply, download the information pack.

 How to apply: